whartzler/Class_Project/README.md

 <br>

 ***Observations:***
 Given that the BEV and FCV classes were unweighted, it was useful to look at models with the classes balanced.
 Oversampling was used to balance the classes.
-Again all models quickly learned how to predict an FCV or BEV based on the attributes of the vehicle (ie. All Toyota, Mirai models were hydrogen fuel cell vehicles).
+Again all models quickly learned how to predict an FCV or BEV based on the attributes of the vehicle (ie. All Toyota, Mirai models were battery electric vehicles and Teslas were fuel cell vehicles).
 All models had an about an 100% accuracy prediction.
 There did not appear to be any over or underfitting.
 This dataset had the `model year` column and the outliers were removed.